 It has 2 sets of 4 bedded room on the first floor, kitchen and dining on the ground floor and two toilets.

-Kailash Puspwan has done Phd in Botany and is an avid nature lover.
+Dr Kailash Puspwan has done Phd in Botany and is an avid nature lover and conservationist.
 His aim is to educate and motivate rural youth and women for environment conservation and generate employment opportunities through farm and non-farms activities.
 He loves to share his knowledge about important medicinal herbs, shrubs and plants.
 He is a good guide and a cook who along with his wife Preeti and family takes care of the home and the guests.

 Kailash serves delicious fresh and healthy local and north Indian vegetarian food.
 There is a variety of Paratha with Chhole, Alu Poori, local pickle, seasonal organic vegetable, local pulses, and traditional Garhwali food.
 Don’t forget to ask for pahadi special sweet dish Zhangora Khir after dinner.

 Small Library • Power Back up • Hot Water • Seating Areas

 Trekking • Jungle Walk • Bird Watching • Village Walk • Horse Riding • Farming • Reading

 Bholeshwar Temple • Omkareswer Temple, Ukhimath

 Vishwanath Temple Guptkashi (15 km) • Kalimath (15 km) • Deoriya Tal (15km) • Chopta (17km) • Tungnath (23km) • Chandrasila (24.5 km) • Rakeshawri Temple (Chandramaa) (30 km) • Madhymaheswer Temple (45 km) • Triyuginarayan (Wedding place of Shiva and Parvati) (52 km) • Kedarnath (60 km)